 before answering - time to think

-during your answer - marks logical shift to next part of answer towards
+during your answer - marks logical shift to next part of answer

 end of the answer - do they want you to continue or stop